 About the Author

 Carsten Quell has a background in linguistics and Canadian studies and has worked in both the public and private sectors.
 At Canadian Heritage he worked in the Canadian Culture Online Branch before joining the Policy Research Group of the Department.
 In 2008, he became Director of Policy and Research at the Office of the Commissioner of Official Languages.
-Since 2015, he has been Director of Policy and Legislation at the Official Languages Centre of Excellence at Treasury Board of Canada Secretariat.
+He is currently Executive Director of the Official Languages Centre of Excellence at Treasury Board of Canada Secretariat.

 Early in his career, he taught at the Lycée Français de Toronto and later managed translation and international communications for the e-commerce company Tucows Inc.